Socialist Labor Party Hall, 46 Granite St, Barre VT 05641 (802)479-5600

 Welcome to the website of the Barre Historical Society, owner of the Socialist Labor Party Hall National Historic Landmark.
 Here you can find information about the history of the the Hall, about renting the Hall for your event, about how you can help the Barre Historical Society preserve the Hall.

-To keep up to date, click the icons at the bottom of the page to like us on Facebook or follow us on Twitter.
+To keep up to date, click the icons at the bottom of the page to like us on Facebook or follow us on Twitter or check the Old Labor Hall calendar.

 Although the Old Labor Hall is a National Historic Landmark, it is also in operation (just as it was in its glory days) as a gathering place for all kinds of events.
 Because of its constant use, there has been no area in which a permanent exhibit about the history of the Hall could be mounted.
 So to provide visitors with an introduction to the Hall, the Barre Historical Society has prepared a brochure giving a brief history of the Hall.